Skip to main content

 • “Aside from weird performance issues, the game suffers from boring card play and unrealistic RNG.”

 Players appreciate the emotional depth brought by the goddess of explosions' family dynamic, highlighting its wholesome and quirky nature.
-This familial interaction adds a delightful layer to the overall experience, enhancing the game's emotional resonance.
+This familial interaction adds a layer of joy to the gameplay experience, enhancing the overall emotional engagement.

 • “Plus, getting more dialogue from the goddess of explosions’ family is always a delight; their off-kilter, wholesome family dynamic is a joy to see.”